kissjs/connect-iform/Readme.md

     Validator.prototype.len = function(min, max) { ... }
 ```

-It takes two parameters. so we use a array as the parameters.
+It takes two parameters. so we use an array as the parameters.

 The `type` is a special rule ,e.g.